teafam/BIOINFO-Final-Project-Phylogenetic-Analysis/README.md

 ![BIOINFOFinalReport](https://cdn.discordapp.com/attachments/821762884668358657/849300106117382144/bioinfo_readme_header.jpg)
-> This is a course requirement for the subject BioInformatics (BIOINFO).
+> This is a course requirement for the subject BioInformatics (BIOINFO S16).

 # BIOINFO Final Project: Phylogenetic Analysis
-This project aims to replicate the phylogenetic analysis found inthe 3rd phase of the paper "Rapid SARS-CoV-2 whole-genome sequencing and analysis for informed public health decision-making in the Netherlands", by Munnik et al. (2020).
+This project aims to replicate the phylogenetic analysis found inthe 3rd phase of the paper "Rapid SARS-CoV-2 whole-genome sequencing and analysis for informed public health decision-making in the Netherlands", by Munnink et al. (2020).
 This paper can be found through this link: https://www.nature.com/articles/s41591-020-0997-y

 Moreover, the contributors extended this study by using a different set of sequence data,